deficollective/defiscan/src/content/protocols/maverick-v2/ethereum.md

 # Reviewer Notes

-⚠️ MaverickV2Factory is NOT verified on a public block explorer.
-For the MaverickV2Factory we currently rely on the technical documentation provided by the Maverick Team.
+⚠️ The `MaverickV2Factory` is NOT verified on a public block explorer.
+For the `MaverickV2Factory` we currently rely on the technical documentation provided by the Maverick Team.
 As a consequence the full scope of permissions and their definitive impact cannot be assessed.

 # Protocol Analysis